Emanon0041/AML_2019_Group7/README.md

 |0.128           | did not converge in 10000 steps       |
 |0.256            | did not converge in 10000 steps      |

-initially, as the step size doubles, the number of iterations would reduce by approximately 50%.
+Initially, as the step size doubles, the number of iterations would reduce by approximately 50%.
 However, for larger step sizes, e.g. 0.128 the path will not converge.
 The above experiment shows that the gradient path
  -	takes more steps to convergence if the step size is too small;
  -	will not converge if the step size is too big.